jasmin-mn/Event-App/README.md

 # Project Title
 ## Event Manager App
   It is an event for the the web developer.
-Wherein they can create and view different kinds of events related to Web developer such as courses, workshops,         meetups   etc.
+Where in they can create and view different kinds of events related to Web developer such as courses, workshops,         meetups   etc.

 ## Contributors
+Jasmin Mansouri
 Af Leißner
-Najeeb
+Najeeb Al-Selwi
-Jasmin

 ## Features
 * Create and organize an events